Izhevsk school shooting: Perpetrator

 The law enforcers were forbidden to publicize Artyom Kazantsev's manifesto.
 He deleted everything from his computer and left a message there, in a file called «Manifesto», he wrote that he wanted to kill his mother.
 He changed his mind, as this could have derailed his global plan to attack the school.
 In the text, he criticizes and expresses hatred towards power and state bodies, specific political and cultural figures, as well as gives his assessment of the events.
 In preparation Kazantsev studied the actions of the operational services that stormed his predecessor shooters.

-The killer legally bought empty clips from specialized stores four times.
+The perpetrator legally bought empty magazines from specialized stores four times.
 Investigators believe that he could have purchased ammunition illegally or using forged documents.

 Employees are also discussing the issue of checking the decision of the magistrate of the Oktyabrsky District Court of Izhevsk, who several years ago, contrary to the conclusion of a psychiatric forensic examination, did not impose compulsory medical measures on the accused after causing harm to the health of two passers-by.
 At that time it was established that Kazantsev in 2007 opened his veins in a military unit in the Chelyabinsk region, where he served in military service.

 Reactions

 Kremlin Press Secretary Dmitry Peskov described the attack as "a terrorist act by a person who apparently belongs to a neo-fascist organisation or group".

 Aleksandr Brechalov, the head of the Udmurt Republic, declared three days of mourning.

-Words of condolences to the relatives of the victims and the injured were expressed by Russian President Vladimir Putin, Russian Prime Minister Mikhail Mishustin, and heads and representatives of the country's regions.
+Words of condolences to the relatives of the victims and the injured were expressed by Russian president Vladimir Putin, Russian prime minister Mikhail Mishustin, and heads and representatives of the country's regions.
 Spontaneous memorials were organized in a number of cities of Russia and abroad.

-The heads and representatives of foreign states and international organizations, including Chinese President Xi Jinping, the United Nations, the European Union, the Egyptian Ministry of Foreign Affairs, and the U.S. Embassy in Russia expressed their condolences, as well as words of condemnation of the shooting.
+The heads and representatives of foreign states and international organizations, including Chinese president Xi Jinping, the United Nations, the European Union, the Egyptian Ministry of Foreign Affairs, and the U.S. Embassy in Russia expressed their condolences, as well as words of condemnation of the shooting.